airalab/robonomics-wiki/docs/en/add-smart-device-to-robonomics.md

 <robo-wiki-picture src="home-assistant/acc-login.jpg" />

 Now you can use `SmartHome Telemetry` DApp to control your home through the Robonomics.
+Go to the [article](/docs/use-dapp/).